sstelfox/stelfox.net/content/notes/ezstream.md

 ```
 mkdir /media/content
-mount -t cifs -o username=guest //samba-srv/Media /media/content
+mount -t cifs -o username=guest /samba-srv/Media /media/content
 ```

-The above command could be added to an init script like an `rc.local` or alternatively you can do it right and add it to the [fstab][3] file to be mounted automatically.
+The above command could be added to an init script like an `rc.local` or alternatively you can do it right and add it to the fstab file to be mounted automatically.
 You'll want to add the following to `/etc/fstab`:

 ```
-//samba-srv/Media  /media/content  cifs  auto,guest,_netdev  0 0
+/samba-srv/Media  /media/content  cifs  auto,guest,_netdev  0 0
 ```

 Nice and easy.